openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [LinuxTrends.com: Linux distribution popularity trends plotted](http://linuxtrends.com/linux-distribution-popularity-trends/)

-"In order to get a sense of the popularity of various Linux distributions over the past several years, we entered their names into Googleâ€™s search insights tool and grabbed images of the resulting graphs.
+"In order to get a sense of the popularity of various Linux distributions over the past several years, we entered their names into Google’s search insights tool and grabbed images of the resulting graphs.
 The graphs display some fascinating trends and bode well for the future of Linux. (...)"

 ####  [TechCrunch/MG Siegler: Diaspora Three Weeks Away From Unveiling Open-Source Facebook Alternative](http://techcrunch.com/2010/08/26/diaspora-facebook/)

 "Remember Diaspora?
-Youâ€™ll be forgiven if you donâ€™t.
-Since they received a lot of hype as the open-source â€œFacebook Alternativeâ€ this past May, theyâ€™ve been quiet.
-In fact, they hadnâ€™t given any updates on their progress since early July.
-But today theyâ€™ve re-emerged with some updates.
-Notably, they say: â€œWe have Diaspora working, we like it, and it will be open-sourced on September 15th.â€ Thatâ€™s just three weeks away."
+You’ll be forgiven if you don’t.
+Since they received a lot of hype as the open-source “Facebook Alternative” this past May, they’ve been quiet.
+In fact, they hadn’t given any updates on their progress since early July.
+But today they’ve re-emerged with some updates.
+Notably, they say: “We have Diaspora working, we like it, and it will be open-sourced on September 15th.”
+That’s just three weeks away."